DaniilZinoviev/Random-Background-Color/README.md

 # Color button

-My repository which contains simple button that generate random background color on click
+A simple button that generate random background color on click.

-Also this is my first commit to github :)
+This is my first JS project I used and also my first commit to github :)